 Some detentions are more intrusive and controlling than others.
 The more intrusive the detention, the more certain a police officer has to be that the suspect committed a crime.
 In order of intrusiveness, there are 3 types of police encounters:

 - Consensual encounters.
 These are not detentions.
-Police can initiate these at any time.
+Law enforcement officers can initiate these at any time.
 The suspect is free to leave.

 - Detentions.
 These are brief encounters that allow police to question a suspect and sometimes search a suspect for a weapon.
 They often take the form of a stop-and-frisk or a traffic stop.
 Police need a reasonable suspicion that a crime has occurred.1